 Upon review of the IFB documents, Vendors may have questions to clarify or interpret the IFB in order to submit the best bid possible.
 To accommodate the Bid Questions process, Vendors shall submit any such questions by the “Submit Written Questions” date and time provided in the IFB SCHEDULE Section above, unless modified by Addendum.

 Questions related to the content of the solicitation, or the procurement process should be directed to the person on the title page of this document via the Sourcing Tool’s message board by the date and time specified in the IFB SCHEDULE Section of this IFB.
-Vendors will enter “IFB # 52-IFB-XXXXX-MLE – Questions” as the subject of the message.
+Vendors will enter “IFB # 52-IFB-868007790-MLE – Questions” as the subject of the message.
 Question submittals should include a reference to the applicable IFB section.
 This is the only manner in which questions will be received.

 Questions or issues related to using the Sourcing Tool itself can be directed to the North Carolina eProcurement Help Desk at 888-211-7440, Option 2.
 Help Desk representatives are available Monday through Friday from 7:30 AM ET to 5:00 PM ET.